Rolle's theorem

-In real analysis, a branch of mathematics, Rolle's theorem or Rolle's lemma essentially states that any real-valued differentiable function that attains equal values at two distinct points must have at least one point, somewhere between them, at which the slope of the tangent line is zero.
-Such a point is known as a stationary point.
-It is a point at which the first derivative of the function is zero.
+In calculus and real analysis, Rolle's theorem (or lemma) states that a real-valued differentiable function which attains equal values at two distinct points must have a stationary point somewhere between them, that is, a point where its derivative is zero.
 The theorem is named after Michel Rolle.

+The theorem is a special case of, and is used to prove, the mean value theorem.